misiektoja/instagram_monitor/README.md

 In this mode, the tool uses an Instagram session login to access additional data.
 This includes detailed insights into new posts, reels and stories, also about added or removed followers/followings.

-Recommendation: use a dedicated Instagram account for monitoring.
-While the risk of a ban is low (in my experience accounts have remained active long-term), Instagram may occasionally show warnings for suspicious activity.
+**Important**: It is highly recommended to use a dedicated Instagram account when using this tool in session login mode.
+While the risk of account suspension is generally low (in practice, accounts often stay active long-term), Instagram may still flag it as an automated tool.
+This can lead to challenges presented by Instagram that must be dismissed manually.
+To minimize any chance of detection, make sure to follow the best practices outlined [here](#how-to-prevent-getting-challenged-and-account-suspension).

 <a id="option-1-basic-session-login-not-recommended"></a>
 #### Option 1: Basic Session Login (not recommended)